JUNCTIONAL EPIDERMOLYSIS BULLOSA

 If you have an affected child, tell the teachers about JEB and make sure they understand that your child may not be able to take part in some of the more physical activities of the school curriculum.

-If any form of surgery is necessary, it is important to warn the surgical team that their usual dressings and skin care regimes are unsuitable for JEB sufferers.
+If any form of surgery is necessary, it is important to warn the surgical team that their usual dressings and skin care regimes are unsuitable for those affected by JEB.
 They should also be warned that careful handling is required if an affected person is to be lifted.
 You should discuss your skin problems well before the date of a planned operation.

 It can be helpful to carry a special wallet-sized information card giving details of JEB and the relevant precautions to be taken should you or your child need help in an emergency.
 These cards are available from DEBRA.